lexibank/tlopo/out/vol3/chapter5.md

 5.4.1.5 Scaevola taccada (syn.
 S. koenigii, S. sericea, S.jrutescens ), Bhafflaoa (Goodeniaceae)

-[Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 553) describes Scaevola taccaa'a as a 'stiffly erect shmb with finger-thick fleshy green twigs, 2--4m tall' and 'common, on sandy beaches' (Figure 5.4, middle).
-The shmbs grow in dense clusters near the beach ([Hviding 2005](../references.md#source-Hviding2005): 122).
-It is probably the best distributed plant on the Pacific islands, found on the smallest islets and the largest islands (W. Mc- Clatchey, pers. comm.).
+[Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 553) describes Scaevola taccaa'a as a 'stiffly erect shrub with finger-thick fleshy green twigs, 2--4m tall' and 'common, on sandy beaches' (Figure 5.4, middle).
+The shrubs grow in dense clusters near the beach ([Hviding 2005](../references.md#source-Hviding2005): 122).
+It is probably the best distributed plant on the Pacific islands, found on the smallest islets and the largest islands (W. Mc-Clatchey, pers. comm.).
 The light green leaves are somewhat succulent with a waxy covering and are alternately arranged along the stem.
 The white or cream flowers, often with purple streaks, are 8-12 mm long and have a pleasant smell.
 All five petals are on one side of the flower, so that they look as ifthey have been torn in half(hence the Bislama term hafflaoa).
 The fruit of S. taccada are fleshy white oblong berries of varying size, the smallest about 1cm long.

 <a id="p-142"></a>